R2Northstar/NorthstarWiki/docs/helping.md

 Hitting `Close` will close the ticket without a reason for closing it.\
 `Close with reason` will let you give a reason as to why you closed the ticket.\
 `Claim` allows you to "claim" a ticket and lets other helpers know that you'll be solving the ticket.
-This doesn't usually get used for Northstar, however people can still message in the channel even after it's claimed so don't worry if you accidentally claim a ticket/end up not being able to solve it.
+This doesn't usually get used for Northstar, however other helpers can still message in the channel even after it's claimed so don't worry if you accidentally claim a ticket/end up not being able to solve it.

 These buttons, however, are not always easy to scroll back up to, especially if the ticket has been open for a while.
 This is where slash commands come in.

-There are 3 major slash commands for tickets.
+There are 3 major slash commands used for tickets.
 These are `/close`, `/closerequest`, and `/add`.

 `/close` by itself will close the ticket immediately, without a reason.
-Using a slash command however, you can give a reason for closing using the `reason` option for the slash command.
+Because it's a slash command however, you can give a reason for closing using the `reason` option when typing the slash command.

 `/add` will add a normal (non ticket-viewing) user to a ticket.
-This is useful if, for example, someone who created a mod and can't see the tickets has one of their mods create an error for a user and you can't diagnose it.
+This is useful if, for example, someone who created a mod and can't see the tickets has one of their mods cause an error for a user and you can't diagnose it.
 This is also useful for cases where someone opens a ticket for someone else.

 You may have noticed that `/closerequest` has been skipped.
 That's because there's sort of a "etiquette" surrounding it.